CAISC/pytwitch/docs/source/channels.rst

 .. code-block :: python

 	import pytwitch # Import of PyTwitch.
-	import json # Only imported to pretty print retuned JSON string.

 	# Get all the editors of channel with OAuth.
 	data = pytwitch.channels.get_editors(oauth="<ouath>")